Do your groundstrokes need polish? Do your volleys lack finesse? How about adding spin and power to your serve? Now is the time for tennis training.

 - Fast Reaction Time.
 Local tennis clubs are big on clinic drills in a new and fun form of cardio, "Cardio Tennis."
 Fast-action drills will have you moving the entire drill to music.
 Improve your volley and burn lots of calories at the same time.
 Medicine ball tosses with your trainer or tennis partner also help eye/hand coordination and reaction time.

-- Cardio For Endurance, Speed & Fast Reaction Time.
+- Cardio For Endurance, Speed and Fast Reaction Time.
 Book a long weekend at a tennis camp.
 You'll learn skills during intensive drill clinics that will test and improve all aspects of your game.
 Take a group.
 You'll go in as individual players and leave camp as a cohesive team, forming bonds with your partners.

 - Weight Lifting For Power.
 No doubt about it.
 If you want a stronger serve, groundstroke, volley or overhead smash, create a stronger physique.
 But, training for tennis is very specific.
 Strength is necessary for power, but you must find the balance between the right amounts of muscle mass for power, without bulkiness that slows down court speed.